17th MAY 2018

 Invitations & visits to North Cadbury

 A few years ago the chairman of the North Cadbury Village Hall Committee contacted me about a contribution for maintenance works of the local Village Hall, which were urgently required.
 As the current Lord I’ve seen it as my obligation to give my support for this project.
 The Village Hall is used very much by the local community and has a professional theatre stage.
 After all my wife and I, we had the great honour to be invited several times to North Cadbury.
-Each time the residents welcomed us as friends.
-They guided us through this lovely village and the surroundings, which has some magnificent historic landmarks, like North Cadbury Court one of the finest stately homes in Somerset.
-In late summer 2015 we had also here in Germany, where we live, a return visit from a very nice couple from North Cadbury.
-We had the great pleasure to show them around in our homeland.
+We received a very friendly welcome every time.
+The residents guided us through this lovely village and the surroundings, which has some magnificent historic landmarks, like North Cadbury Court one of the finest stately homes in Somerset.
+In late summer 2015 we had also here in Germany a return visit from a very nice couple from North Cadbury.
+We had the great pleasure to show them around where we live.

 Held on for the future